INQUIRE NOW APPLY NOW

 While participating in Summer Academy, students will attend scheduled lectures and eat in campus dining halls.
 Students will have the opportunity to use some of the athletic facilities, play flag football or Frisbee on the grass, play basketball (indoors or outdoors), attend musical events and/or movies, have a barbecue, go on field trips and engage in other similar activities both on and off-campus.
 Scheduled off-campus events will be supervised.
 Students will be provided with a schedule of activities upon arrival on campus.

-Residential students will be brought to the CATcard office after class the first day.
+Residential students will be sent an email prior to the start of the program with directions on obtaining a CATcard and on the first day of class you will be brought to the CATcard office to pick them up.
 UVM CATcard is the official identification card of UVM.
 Local and commuter students can obtain their CATcards at the CATcard office anytime after they are registered.
 CATcards are multi-functional with digitized photo and electronic identification and validation for departments needing to verify student and/or employee status.
 The CATcard allows students to ride the CCTA bus for free.
 The CATcard provides residential student access to meals and the residential hall.

 As a high school student, you are enrolled with University of Vermont Continuing and Distance Education as non-degree student with rights and privileges to UVM resources.
 Benefits include access to: library, parking, CATcard, Campus & Community Transportation, UVM athletic events and more.